Legends of Runeterra guide – beta dates, how to get into the beta

 Legends of Runeterra guide - beta dates, how to get into the beta

 You may have seen your favourite streamer play Legends of Runeterra, or perhaps you’ve heard of it through our preview.
-Maybe you’re a fan of everything that Riot Games has produced so far and want to see their new game.
+Maybe you’re a fan of everything that Riot Games has produced so far and want to see their new game, which is available right now in open beta.
 Naturally you are now curious as to what Legends of Runeterra is and want to learn how you can play Riot’s new collectable card game (CCG).

 We’ve got the steps you need to take to register your interest, and for when you do manage to get into one of the beta sessions, then this is also the right place for tips.
 We’ll teach you how to play the game, point out where things are different between other CCGs, and provide some Legends of Runeterra tips.